 The true history of FONOTECA is a long story.
 If you’re ready, read on…

-It wasn’t supposed to turn out like this.
-One day, in one harsh winter, a friend who’d by then become a very good friend, and was a fellow musical devotee, experienced what all record collectors have nightmares about – a massive part of his collection was at the time stored in his basement, and it flooded.
+In all honesty, it wasn’t supposed to turn out like this.
+One day, during a harsh winter in Ibiza, a very good friend and fellow record collector, experienced what all record collectors have nightmares about – theft, fire or water damage.
+On this unfortunate occasion a massive part of his collection, which was stored underneath his house, was flooded.

-The collection in question is without doubt the finest I’ve ever seen.
-The collector is by far the most enigmatic and brilliant DJs I’ve ever heard play, and it just so happens that I had the privilege of playing alongside him on many occasions.
-Not only did we click on a musical level, but when you DJ for a living, or food, you start to form friendships with other DJ’s characters rather than their tastes, and on both accounts we were joyfully in sync.
+The record collection in question is without doubt the finest I’ve ever seen, and the collector is by far the most enigmatic and brilliant DJ I’ve ever heard play.
+It just so happens that I’ve had the privilege of playing alongside him on many occasions.
+Not only did we click on a musical level, but when you DJ for a living you start to form friendships with other DJ’s based on their characters and not necessarily their tastes; Callum and I bonded on both levels.

-As we went through the records, and started to digitize some of them, we came up with a concept – that we could start a business which stored, refurbished, digitized and even rented out records.
-For example, an A-List DJ like Louis Vega might come to Ibiza and rather than play his digital version of a certain record, he could rent it from us at a premium.
-The idea took over our imagination, as was usually the case when we go going.
+As we went through the records, we also began to digitise some of them and came up with a concept – that we could start a business which stored, refurbished, digitised record collections, and even rented them out for DJs visiting the island.
+For example, an A-List DJ like Louis Vega might come to Ibiza, and rather than play his digital version of a certain record he could rent it from us.
+The idea took over our imagination, and we riffed on it.
 I decided to make a business plan, even set up meetings and touted potential investors.
-Suffice to say, the idea was grand, and frankly neither of us were in a position to pull it off.
+Suffice to say, it was a grand idea with significant obstacles, and frankly neither of us were in a position to pull it off.
 But… one thing did come out of it, the name FONOTECA.

-I was searching through ideas, and found the Spanish translation for ‘Music Archive’.
-It was perfect, but it didn’t get the chance to shine until years later.
-I hadn’t DJed for a while, and was living alone with a small makeshift studio in my flat.
-A couple of friends came to stay and told me about an open deck night at a club called Malanga Cafe.
-They dragged me out to join them and play some tunes.
-The owner happened to be there that night and afterwards asked me if I would host my own night.
-I was shocked but definitely up for it.
-So the following month I did just that, and I recorded it!
-If you’re interested you can hear all four parts on my Mixcloud page.
+A year or two later, I hadn’t DJed out in a while and was living alone with a small, makeshift studio in my flat.
+A couple of friends came to stay and told me about an vinyl only, open deck night at a club called Malanga Cafe.
+They encouraged me to come out to join them, and play some records.
+The owner happened to be there that night, and after my short 30 min set he asked me if I would like to host my own night.
+I was totally shocked, but definitely up for it.
+So the following month I did just that, and recorded it!
+If you’re interested you can hear all four parts of the 5 hour, vinyl only set, on my Mixcloud page.

 So FONOTECA was born, and nourished by Malanga Cafe.
 Now, we are an established music programming company.
-We have a ‘roster’ – I put that in inverted commas because we are NOT and agency – of exceptional musicians, you can find on our website and book directly.
-We service wedding couples, hotels, restaurants, private events, and are now offering ‘Virtual Parties’, LIVE from our studios!
+We have a ‘roster’ – I put that in inverted commas because we are NOT an agency – of exceptional musicians, you can find on our website and book directly.
+We service wedding couples, hotels, restaurants, private events and parties, and offer consultation on all things musical.